Quality and Accreditation

 - Sleep Center -- Accredited by the American Academy of Sleep Medicine (AASM)

-Daily Safety Briefings
+Daily Safety and Risk Briefings

-Each morning, Hospital administration and department leaders gather for a brief meeting to report on any safety-related matters that have occurred in the past 24 hours, or have the potential to become a safety concern in the upcoming 24 hours.This daily sharing of information and concerns began in October of 2013 and was adopted as a method to improve quality of care and plays a key role in maintaining a safe environment for our patients, visitors, and employees.The Daily Safety Briefing is just one example of how WMH continually adopts new methods for improving care.
+Each morning, Hospital administration and department leaders gather for a brief meeting to report on any safety-related matters that have occurred in the past 24 hours, or have the risk of becoming a safety concern in the upcoming 24 hours.This daily sharing of information and concerns began in October of 2013 and was adopted as a method to improve quality of care and plays a key role in maintaining a safe environment for our patients, visitors, and employees.The Daily Safety Briefing is just one example of how WMH continually adopts new methods for improving care.
 Pictured on the right are the team members gathered at an average safety briefing.